 For the purposes of ABSTUDY, the reportable superannuation contributions, including amounts of salary voluntarily sacrificed into superannuation, are the parent's total reportable superannuation contributions within the meaning of the Income Tax Assessment Act 1997 for the appropriate tax year.
-The reportable superannuation contributions are added to the combined parental income for the purposes of the ABSTUDY Parental Income Test, and are also added to the family's actual means for the purposes of the Family Actual Means Test, along with any reportable superannuation contributions for each family member of the claimant/recipient.
+The reportable superannuation contributions are added to the combined parental income for the purposes of the ABSTUDY Parental Income Test, and are also added to total household expenditure for the purposes of the Family Actual Means Test, along with any reportable superannuation contributions for each family member of the claimant/recipient.